 We often hear that alcohol harms teen brains.
-Does drinking in adolescence harm brain growth?
+Does drinking by teens harm brain growth?
 Will having alcohol before age 21 cause brain damage?
 Does underage drinking retard mental development?

 Government agencies, activist groups, and news reports warn us that drinking alcohol harms teen brains.